dds-dotnet/dds.net-connector-cpp/README.md

 # DDS.Net C++ Connector - v1.3.2

-*DDS.Net C++ Connector* intends to be a lightweight and performant connector for connecting distributed C++ applications through *DDS.Net Server*.
+*DDS.Net C++ Connector* intends to be a lightweight and performant connector for connecting distributed C++ applications through *DDS.Net Server*, supporting binary-level communication for efficiency and allowing primitive data types to control and only transfer the requisite data.
 The supported data types are:

 | Main type                                          | Sub-type          | Represented data                                    |
 |----------------------------------------------------|-------------------|-----------------------------------------------------|